letyang23/ucla-lecture-notes/CS 263-NLP/Lecture Notes.md

 #### Validity of Semantic Similarity

-- Is semantic distance a valid linguistic phenomenon? è how would you approach this problem?
+- Is semantic distance `(how far apart word meanings are)` a valid linguistic phenomenon? -> how would you approach this problem?
 - Experiment (Rubenstein and Goodenough, 1965)
   - Compiled a list of word pairs
   - Subjects asked to judge semantic distance (from 0 to 4) for each pair
 - Results
   - Rank correlation between subjects is ~ 0.9
-  - People are consistent!
+  - People are **consistent**!

 - What can we use semantic similarity for? (discussion)